Arran

 How to apply

 The application form is available to download here.
 All sections of the form must be completed and preferably submitted in Rich Text Format (RTF).
+The form includes additional guidance for applicants and the email address to which completed forms should be sent.

 Grant publicity